mo-100/KSU-calendar-fetcher/README.md

-fetches classes and finals from ksu website to google calendar
+fetches classes and finals from ksu edugate website to calendar

-how to use:<br>
+### how to use:

-    1. configure end date in settings.py<br>
-    2. write student number and password in .env<br>
-    3. run main.py<br>
+1. run main.py

-- install google api: pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib to do:<br>
-add additional info<br>
-prevent events from duplicating<br>
+2. enter browser and login credentials